Saipavan584/gitrepo/README.md

 # gitrepo
-this is the 1repo in github for devops practice
+this is the 1repo in github for devops practice.. updated in github